An axiomatic characterization of a two-parameter extended relative entropy: Introduction

 Since Shannon entropy is defined for {\it one} probability distribution and it can be reproduced by the relative entropy as $\log n -D_1(X\vert \vert U) $ for the uniform distribution $U=\left\{1/n,\cdots,1/n\right\}$, the relative entropy can be regarded as a generalization for Shannon entropy.
 We here note that we have one-parameter extended relative entropies such as the R\'enyi relative entropy $D^{R}_q(X\vert Y)$, $\alpha$-divergence $D^{(\alpha)}(X\vert \vert Y)$ and the Tsallis entropy $D^{T}_q(X\vert \vert Y)$.
 These are defined by

 for $q \neq 1$ and $\alpha \neq \pm 1$.
 These quantities recover the relative entropy in their limit $q \to 1$ or $\alpha \to \pm 1$.
 These quantities are also essentially same one in the sense that

 where we set $q=\frac{1-\alpha}{2}$ in $D^{(q)}(X\vert \vert Y)$.
 Here, we note that the form $\sum_{j=1}^n x_j^qy_j^{1-q}$ is appeared in all one-parameter extended relative entropies.
 Therefore it was sufficient to study one quantity of them, for the study of a one-parameter extension of the relative entropy.
-Thus the uniqueness theorem for the Tsallis relative entropy was proven in our previous paper \cite{Furu1}.
+It is also notable that the Tsallis entropy can be rewritten by the Tsallis relative entropy as a special case: